Instructional Assistant Professor, Program Director

 Biography

-Christine Wegner, Ph.D. is an instructional assistant professor with the Department of Sport Management at the University of Florida.
+Christine Wegner, Ph.D. is an instructional associate professor with the Department of Sport Management at the University of Florida.
 Her research interests include sport for social change and marginalized populations in sport, particularly the role of organizations and organizing in the formation of identities in and through sport.
 She has also worked with several local and national non-profit sport organizations, providing program and membership evaluations as a means of strategic programming and fundraising.
 Dr. Wegner has published in the Journal of Sport Management, the Journal of Leisure Research, and the Journal of Applied Sport Psychology.
 She is a member of the North American Society for Sport Management (NASSM).

 Research Interests